Pamela Darlington School of Dance History

 Returning to Cornwall she spent a few years teaching with Jason Thomas but is now back home with Miss Pam, where Rebecca started her teaching career as a Saturday Student helper from 13 years of age!!!!

-Miss Becky is mummy to 3 year old Maddie, 18 month old Lewis and the newest arrival Theo born in November, but she still manages to teach Saturdays and Tuesdays and hopes to return to Thursday classes after Easter – Welcome back Becky, we have missed you!!!
+Miss Becky is mummy to Maddie, Lewis and Theo, but she still manages to teach Saturdays and Tuesdays and Thursdays – Welcome back Becky, we have missed you!!!